microsoft/genaiscript/docs/src/content/docs/getting-started/index.md

 ```

 GenAIScript takes care of assembling prompts, sending them to the LLM and parsing
 out the results in a structured way.
-All the internal prompt and invacotion are easily investigated through a detail trace.
+All the internal prompts and invocations can be easily investigated through a detailed trace.

 ## Next steps